imagej/imagej.github.io/_pages/formats/olympus.md

 nav-links: true
 initial-release-date: "Dec.
 9, 2015: First version Ver.1.1.1"
 release-date: "Mar.
 17, 2020: Ver.2.3.1"
-team-maintainer: 'OLYMPUS CORPORATION (olympus-imagejplugin at ot.olympus.co.jp)'
+team-maintainer: 'EVIDENT CORPORATION (Contact email address is in preparation)'
 ---

 {% include info-box source='The source code of plugin is in Olympus_Viewer.jar.
 The source code of native library is not provided.' %}